Mashina: Aftermath

 After the army service the two split up; Banai formed the band "Shlom Ha-Tzibur" ("Public Safety"), while Bracha teamed up with bassist Michael Benson to form the band "HaChazit Ha'amamit" ("The Popular Front").
 In 1984 they decided to combine to form a new band, which they called Mashina, bringing in drummer Iggy Dayan; in 1985, they released their self-titled debut, which quickly became a hit on the Israeli charts.
 Later, Avner Hodorov joined the band on keyboard and saxophone.
 They gained widespread popularity in Israel during the late 1980s and early 1990s.

 In May 1995, the band announced their retirement and put together four heavily publicized farewell shows.
 What would have been their fourth and final performance, in Arad, Israel, ended when three of the spectators were crushed to death by the crowd before the band went onstage.
 The band played another farewell concert several months later at Yarkon Park, which they dedicated to those three fans.

 After Mashina broke up, Banai released 3 solo albums: "Yuval Banai" (1997), "Rashi Dub" (1999) (produced by bass player Yossi Fine) and "Nish'ar BaMakom" ("Staying in Place") (2001).
 Bracha released a solo album, and Benson co-founded the electronic-rock group Atmosfire, which came out with one album.

 The band re-formed in 2003 and began touring and releasing albums again.
 On October 8, 2006, the band performed at the opening ceremony of the 27th Acco Festival of Alternative Israeli Theatre.

 Mashina has gone on several North American tours, playing in cities including Philadelphia, New York, Boston, Toronto, Washington and Los Angeles.

 Banai and Bracha served as co-mentors on season 2 of The Voice Israel, in 2012–2013.

+2020s: 40th anniversary and wartime activity

+In 2023 and 2024, following the outbreak of the Gaza war, Mashina performed for IDF soldiers on the front lines and for evacuees from southern and northern Israel.
+In 2024, the band celebrated its 40th anniversary with a national tour titled "Touching the Sky" (Nog'im Bashamayim).
+The tour featured a return to major venues such as Caesarea Amphitheater and Sultan's Pool.
+In July 2025, they released the live album Mashina Plays the 70s (Mashina Menagenet et Shnot HaShivim).